probmods/chapters/inference-about-inference.md

     A) Whether you should switch depends crucially on how you believe Monty chooses doors to pick.
 First, write the model such that the host *randomly* picks doors (for this, fill in `monty-random`).
 In this setting, should Alice switch?

-    B) Now, fill in `monty-avoid-both` (make sure you switch your `(define monty ...)` alias to use `monty-avoid-both`).
+    B) Now, fill in `monty-avoid-both` (make sure you switch your `(define monty-function ...)` alias to use `monty-avoid-both`).
 Here, Monty randomly picks a door that is *neither* the prize door *nor* Alice's door.
 For both-avoiding Monty, you'll find that Alice *should* switch.
 This is unintuitive  -- we know that Monty picked door 3, so why should the process he used to arrive at this choice matter?
 By hand, compute the posterior probability table for both  `monty-random` and `monty-avoid-both`; using this table, explain why Alice should switch for random Monty but not both-avoiding Monty.
 Hint: you will want to compare particular *rows* of these tables.

     C) Fill in `monty-avoid-alice`.
 Here, Monty randomly picks a door that is simply not Alice's door.
 Should Alice switch here?